 Section 4 provides factors to consider in exercising discretion but does not take away discretion by providing a safe harbor for spending within a range based on percentages of the assets of the fund.
 The Committee concluded that specifying a range for appropriate distributions was unwise because a fixed range could not take into account the factors listed in subsection (a) or changes in market conditions.
 A fixed range that might be appropriate for some charities under current economic conditions would be unlikely to remain appropriate over time.
-Most institutions have done a good job of developing spending policies under UMIFA (1972) and should be able to continue to develop spending policies that take into consideration the specific needs of a particular fund. [cite] Prudent decision making after considering all the factors is the standard under UMIFA (200-).
+Most institutions have done a good job of developing spending policies under UMIFA (1972) and should be able to continue to develop spending policies that take into consideration the specific needs of a particular fund. [cite] Prudent decision making after considering all the factors is the standard under UMIFA (1900).
 A safe-harbor would simply create a new standard that could not take into account the needs of individual institutions and funds.

 The changes from UMIFA (1972), and in particular the deletion of historic dollar value, are not intended to make any portion of an endowment fund unrestricted assets from a legal standpoint.
-An endowment fund is restricted because of the donor's intent that it not be spent in the current year and the intent that the fund continue to maintain its value for a long time.
+An endowment fund is restricted because of the donor's intent that it the fund be restricted by the prudent spending rule, that the fund not be spent in the current year, and the intent that the fund continue to maintain its value for a long time.
 Spending decisions are subject to that general restriction as well as to the restriction that any decision to spend must be prudent, made after considering the factors set forth in Section 4(a).
-Regardless of the treatment of endowment fund from an accounting standpoint, legally an endowment fund should not be considered unrestricted.
+Regardless of the treatment of endowment fund from an accounting standpoint, legally an endowment fund should not be considered unrestricted. [cite to Utah and Maine UMIFA statutes and to Mass.
+AG opinion No. 117 (January 2004) concerning the treatment of endowments as legally restricted assets].